AcquaNet/jd-ws-microservice-api-doc/source/includes/v2/_introduction.md

 * You must use the store URL provided by the index when forming the base string used for the signature, as this is what the server will use. (e.g. if the store URL includes a `www` sub-domain, you should use it for requests)
 * Note that the request body is *not* signed as per the OAuth spec.
 * If including parameters in your request, it saves a lot of trouble if you can order your items alphabetically.
-* Authorization header is supported starting WooCommerce 3.0.
+* Authorization header is supported starting JD Atina Web Services Microservices 3.0.

 ## Parameters ##